vlitzke/kitchenflies/walkthrough/1_setup/README.md

 Line 2 is the raw sequence read.
 Line 3 begins with a '+' character and is optionally followed by the same sequence identifier and description (optional).
 Line 4 encodes the quality data for the sequence in Line 2, and must contain the same number of characters as there are bases in the sequence.

+Most importantly, FASTQ files contain the nucleotide sequence and the per-base calling quality for millions of reads.

 Illumina Sequence Identifier details: